Maud Chaworth

 Maud de Chaworth (2 February 1282 – 3 December 1322) was an English noblewoman and wealthy heiress.
 She was the only child of Patrick de Chaworth.
 Sometime before 2 March 1297, she married Henry, 3rd Earl of Lancaster, by whom she had seven children.

-Early Life
+Early life

 Maud was the daughter of Sir Patrick de Chaworth, Baron of Kidwelly, in Carmarthenshire, South Wales, and Isabella de Beauchamp.
 Her maternal grandfather was William de Beauchamp, 9th Earl of Warwick.
 Her father died on 7 July 1283; he was thought to be 30 years old.
 His paternal line was from the Castle of Chaources, now Sourches, in the Commune of St. Symphorien, near Le Mans in the County of Maine at the time of the Angevin Empire.
 Three years later, in 1286, Isabella de Beauchamp married Hugh Despenser the Elder and had two sons and four daughters by him.
-This made Maud the half-sister of Hugh the younger Despenser.
+This made Maud the half-sister of Hugh Despenser the Younger.
 Her mother died in 1306.

 Maud was only a year old when her father died, and his death left her a wealthy heiress.
-However, because she was an infant, she became a ward of Eleanor of Castile, wife of Edward I.
+However, because she was an infant, she became a ward of Queen Eleanor.